IanoNjuguna/Python/README.md

 Python is a high-level^[6], interpreted^[7], general-purpose^[8] programming language and its design philosophy emphasizes code readability with the use of significant indentation^[9].

+In Python, indentation is used to:

+    * Indicate a block of code.
+    * Enforce readability.
+    * Help keep code clean.
-In some programming languages, indentation in code is for code readability purposes but in Python, indentation is used to indicate a block of code.
+In programming languages like C, C++ & Java, braces are used to indicate a block of code.

 Its core philosophy as summarized in the document ```The Zen of Python```^[10], includes aphorisms such as: